Veggies/Obsidian/AWS SAA/VPC Basics/Stateful vs Stateless Firewalls.md

-Everyone connection (Ex.
+Every connection (Ex.
 An endpoint talking to a server) has two parts, not just a single outbound request.
 	There is a request from the endpoint
 	Client picks an ephemeral port (1024-65535) that is assigned as the source port (192.168.245.245:2445) Client initiates connection to a well-known port number (192.168.245.245:2445 initiates a connection to port 80)